 At the date of reporting, no senior officers, or firms of which senior officers are members, or entities in which senior officers have substantial interests, had any interests in existing or proposed contracts with the Commissioner for Children and Young People other than normal contracts of employment of service.

 Other legal requirements

 Section 175ZE of the Electoral Act 1907 requires public agencies to report details of expenditure to organisations providing services in relation to advertising, market research, polling, direct mail and media advertising.
 The agency has not incurred expenditure of this nature.

-The Commissioner for Children and Young People’s Disability Access and Inclusion Plan 2016–2020 was revised during 2016 and endorsed by the Corporate Executive and the Disabilities Services Commission.
+The Commissioner for Children and Young People’s Disability Access and Inclusion Plan 2016–2020 is currently being reviewed.

 The Disability Access and Inclusion Plan 2016–2020 is available to all staff.
 The plan forms part of the Commissioner’s standard induction information and is available in the records management system of the Commissioner’s office and on the website.

 Compliance with Public Sector Standards and ethical codes